 The offence of coercive control can be used in respect of intimate or familial relationships.

-Coercive control is a series of behaviours which are also acknowledged as being an integral part of spiritual abuse where, in addition to experiencing behaviours commonly seen in cases of domestic abuse, individuals may also be subject to the threat of spiritual consequences; exercising control through the misuse of the scriptures, use of diving position or calling to coerce or using God's name or suggested will.
+Coercive control is a series of behaviours which are also acknowledged as being an integral part of spiritual abuse where, in addition to experiencing behaviours commonly seen in cases of domestic abuse, individuals may also be subject to the threat of spiritual consequences; exercising control through the misuse of the scriptures, use of divine position or calling to coerce or using God's name or suggested will.
 Spiritual abuse is not limited to one denomination or faith.

 The term 'gaslighting' is often used to refer to the way an individual can manipulate or control someone psychologically into doubting their own sanity.
 This short animation describes some of the behaviours used by someone who wants to manipulate and control you.